 Firstly take the sample from right at the instrument.
 Secondly don’t take the sample when the concentration is varying quickly, and thirdly use a good quality handheld and follow the instructions carefully.

-During calibration the analyser looks at the stability (rate of change) of the signal from the probe and if it varies by more than 10% over the countdown then the analyser prevents calibration to avoid the calibration routine introducing errors.
+During calibration the analyzer looks at the stability (rate of change) of the signal from the probe and if it varies by more than 10% over the countdown then the analyzer prevents calibration to avoid the calibration routine introducing errors.

 What is Ozone?

 Ozone is an allotrope of Oxygen having the chemical formula O3.
 It is three Oxygens joined together.
-If decays to O2.
+It decays to O2.